Running uphill tips

 There is no way you will shorten your strides and have slow arm movements.
 If you do this, you will be reducing your speed up hill.
 Quicker arms empower your lower body making it move faster.
 Watch races for example during Olympics and see the connection between quicker arms and faster speed.

 When you mix things up by breathing fast and slowly at the same time, you will get tired faster than you realize.
-Breathing is a natural thing but you have to train your body on how to breath when running up hill, to be efficient.
+Breathing is a natural thing but you have to train your body on how to breathe when running up a hill, to be efficient.

 Since you will not be leaning forward too much, it will be therefore harder for you to focus on the spot you are stepping on.
-That is why you need to always look forward to see where you are going.
-This boosts your determination and helps you psychologically process how to handle the miles ahead of you.
+That is why you need to always look forward.
+This also helps to open your lungs and help with breathing.

 Start slow and speed up but be consistent.